AfzalivE/afzalive.github.io/_posts/2017-10-09-setting-up-a-deep-learning-server.md

 - install cuda driver, without nvidia driver
 - install cudnn

-->>> Persistence mode on the Nvidia GPU, because it seems like it takes less power (6W compared to 15W)
+->>> Persistence mode on the Nvidia GPU, because it seems like it takes less power (6W compared to 15W) apparently

-- use nvidia-persistenced github repo, install.sh
+- use nvidia-persistenced github repo, install.sh, to set it up as a service

 ->>> Note about ability to set fan speed